red2922/red2922/README.md

 ## Hi there 👋

 - 🔭 I’m currently working on finding my purpose!!!
-- 🌱 I’m currently learning Google Coursera Cybersecurity Certificate
+- 🌱 I’m currently working
 - 👯 I’m looking to collaborate on any space-related projects
 - 🤔 I’m looking for help with becoming a better developer
 - 💬 Ask me about anything :D